docsforadobe/after-effects-scripting-guide/docs/general/application.md

 **Description**

 This attribute is used only when executing a script from a command line on Windows.
-When the application is launched from the command line, the `–r` or `–s` command line flag causes the application to run a script (from a file or from a string, respectively).
+When the application is launched from the command line, the `-r` or `-s` command line flag causes the application to run a script (from a file or from a string, respectively).
 If this attribute is set to true, After Effects will exit after the script is run; if it is false, the application will remain open.
 This attribute only has an effect when After Effects is run from the Windows command line.
 It has no effect in Mac OS.

 **Type**